 Listen for property changes

-// Listen for property changes after the component has been loaded.
+// Listen for property changes on the view after it has been loaded.

 const { zoom, basemap } = event.target;